jcp1016/MachineLearning/README.md

 # MachineLearning
-Projects for Columbia Machine Learning course
+Coding assignments for a Columbia DSI Machine Learning course